 "What are you talking about?"

-Matsuri then came in, only to freeze and stare.
+Matsuri in, only to freeze and stare.
 After a beat, she started snickering.

 Kagami reached up to her hair, only to find it missing in the back.
 Going up, she found all her hair bunched up on her head.
 She tried pulling down a strand, but as soon as she let it go it shot back up as if magnetically attracted.